evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

   1. `git checkout [branch name]`
   2. `git rebase main`
-  3. If there are conflicts, start resolving them.
-After resolving a conflict, use `git add .`
+  3. If conflicts occur, resolve them; after resolving a conflict, use `git add .`

      -`git rebase --continue`

-     - A vi editor will appear; you can directly save the default commit by pressing :wq, which means save & exit
+     - A vi editor will appear; you can directly save the default commit by pressing :wq (save & exit)

 - `git rebase squash`
-  Combine multiple commits into one (too detailed; when needed, refer to [How to Combine Multiple Commits into One Commit - Learn Git for Yourself | Kang-Chung Kao](https://gitbook.tw/chapters/rewrite-history/merge-multiple-commits-to-one-commit))
+  Combine multiple commits into one (too complex; when needed, refer to [How to Combine Multiple Commits into One Commit - Learn Git for Yourself | Kaiying Lung](https://gitbook.tw/chapters/rewrite-history/merge-multiple-commits-to-one-commit))